 This was truly one of the best hotels I’ve ever stayed at.

-If for whatever reason choose another accommodation in Sofia, make sure to choose a place close enough to the city centre, where all the cool bars and restaurants are.
+If for whatever reason choose another accommodation in Sofia, make sure to choose a place close enough to the city center, where all the cool bars and restaurants are.

 Where to eat and go out in Sofia?

 You’ll be surprised to discover the diversity of restaurants in Sofia.
-They are all affordable places, with amazing food and service.
+They are all affordable places with amazing food and service.
 In Romania, it’s a known fact that the food in Bulgaria is amazing.
-Actually, we oftentimes joke how after a holiday in Bulgaria you get home with at least extra 5 kilos.
+Actually, we oftentimes joke about how after a holiday in Bulgaria, you get home with at least extra 5 kilos.